csscoderRU/scss-mix/vpress/mixins/font_scale_variable/README.md

 title: SCSS Font Scale Mixin by CSS variables | CSSCODER
 ---

-# Font Scale mixins by CSS variables
+# Font Scale mixin by CSS variables (adaptive font size)

 By default, we use these variables.